1-DARK/CATALYSTxTESSERX/Frontend/Readme.md

 This project is proprietary code.
 All rights reserved by ACMECorp (as noted in the footer).
 For use or modification, please contact the project maintainers.

-## Disclaimer

-This application is for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of a qualified healthcare provider with any questions you may have regarding a medical condition.